GST – Powers of Summons & Arrest

 The trigger for the second instruction issued with regard to arrest and bail is apparently the observations made by the Supreme Court (SC) in a recent judgment.
 Incidentally, these observations were made by the SC in a seven-year-old non-GST-related case.

 The statute divides offences into non-cognizable and bailable -in which case the bail can be given with suitable conditions by the officer.
 And into cognisable and non-bailable which relate to the more serious offences- clandestine supply, issue of invoice without goods or receipt of goods without invoice and collecting tax but not passing it on to the government.
 In these cases, the arrested person has to be produced before the magistrate.
-The provisions of CrPC would kick in.
+The provisions of the Criminal Procedure Code (CrPC) would kick in.

 It may be noted that the magistrate in cases of arrest under CGST is not burdened with the twin conditions viz- namely that the accused is not guilty of the offence and that he is not likely to commit any offence while on bail, having to be fulfilled like in the PMLA or NDPS Acts.
 The onus is on the magistrate whether to accept the department’s argument that the accused is likely to tamper with evidence or intimidate witnesses.

-Also Read: FTA provisions to prevail in case of conflict over Rules of Origin on imported goods, says CBIC
+ALSO READ: CBIC says FTA provisions to prevail in case of conflict over Rules of Origin on imported goods

 Arrest at this stage is not a punishment.
 The punishment in the form of imprisonment or fine happens only when the prosecution has been launched and the charges established and a conviction obtained from the court.
 Thus it is important that in all cases of arrest a prima facie understanding is there that the case is also fit for prosecution.
 Once this yardstick is also kept in mind the number of cases in which arrest is warranted would reduce.

 Instructions have also been issued separately on the customs side -both for arrest and prosecution.
 The significant difference here is that the threshold limits are different.
-An arrest is to be done only in cases of outright smuggling where the value is above Rs.50 lakhs and Rs.2 crore in cases of commercial frauds.
+An arrest is to be done only in cases of outright smuggling where the value is above Rs 50 lakh and Rs 2 crore in cases of commercial frauds.
 The value limits would not apply in certain types of cases like smuggling of arms, antiques, CITES related offences.
 These instructions both on the GST and customs side should standardise the procedure.

 The fact of the matter remains that GST revenue has been on the upswing.
 Given a large number of detections and consequential arrests made by the department, obviously, these measures have acted as a deterrent and ensured compliance.
 The credibility of the CBIC would depend upon how judiciously these powers are exercised.

-- Najib Shah is a former chairman of the Central Board of Indirect Taxes & Customs.
-Views expressed here are personal.
+— Najib Shah is a former chairman of the Central Board of Indirect Taxes & Customs.
+The views expressed in this article are his own.